kenjihiranabe/scrum-book/README.md

 ==========

 Hello, I'm writing a book on Scrum in Japanese.
-Here's some preparation materials for the book.
+Here are some preparation materials for the book.